Edward H Reynolds logo

 His research interests have included epilepsy, neuropsychiatry and metabolic diseases of the nervous system, especially folate and vitamin B12 deficiencies.
 He has co-edited 8 books, published over 250 papers and lectured widely on every continent on these subjects.
 More recently he has expanded his interest in the history of medicine, neurology, psychiatry and public health, including Babylonian and 19th century neurology and psychiatry.

-With his colleagues he: 1) Initiated the first studies of monotherapy and prognosis for newly diagnosed epilepsy; 2) Established the neuropsychiatric manifestations of folate deficiency; 3) Built bridges between neurology and psychiatry; 4) Undertook original research of Babylonian neurology and psychiatry, and also of 19th century neurology and psychiatry, including Robert Bentley Todd, Michael Faraday and the concept of electrical functions and discharges in the nervous system.
+With his colleagues he: 1) Initiated the first studies of monotherapy and prognosis for newly diagnosed epilepsy; 2) Undertook studies of the chronic toxicity of antiepileptic drugs, especially folate deficiency, which is relevant (a) to the congenital, developmental and neuropsychological harms of the drugs and (b) possibly to their antiepileptic action; 3.
+Established the neuropsychiatric manifestations of folate deficiency, which overlap with those of vitamin B12 deficiency; and raised concerns of the harms of excess folic acid, especially in the presence of vitamin B12 deficiency.
+4) Built bridges between neurology and psychiatry; 5) Undertook original research of Babylonian neurology and psychiatry, and also of 19th century neurology and psychiatry, including Robert Bentley Todd, Michael Faraday and the concept of electrical functions and discharges in the nervous system.

 Most recent publications